fixitsammie/cowrywise/README.md

 # cowrytest
- Wrtie a simple api to generate uuid
+ Write a simple api to generate uuid

 Live Demo: